-Make some Magnet Stencils and watch the kids create refrigerator art!
+Make some Magnet Stencils and watch the kids create refrigerator art with this easy drawing activity!!

-Recently I started working with four year old twins.
-Now, raising one four year old is consuming, raising twins requires even more energy, but when you add on a diagnosis of autism, keeping up with the needs of twins becomes challenging.
+Recently I started working with four-year-old twins.
+Now, raising one four-year-old is consuming, raising twins requires even more energy, but when you add on a diagnosis of autism, keeping up with the needs of twins becomes challenging.
 (To put it lightly.)
 Early intervention is critical for children with special needs and exposure to learning through play benefits all children.
 I am trying to think of activities that can be available for the twins while the mother is busy doing her mother things.
-This idea came to mind because I want to encourage the twins to draw.
+The idea for this easy drawing activity came to mind because I want to encourage the twins to draw.

 Materials for Magnet Stencils: